Trinity503/dvbcut-macos/README.md

 ```
 .

 If you don't do this, you will get errors that say, that c++11 is required and not there. c++11 itself is not enough, you have to use at least 14.
-Perhapt some guru can explain, why g++ doesn't work.
+Perhaps someone can explain, why g++ doesn't work.
+I can't.

 ## 5. Run "make"
 ```